thomastoye/blog/source/_posts/slick-with-play.md

 title: Slick 2.1 zero to hero
+date: 2015-02-15
 ---

+(Note: I do not plan to work any more on this post.
+I will probably rewrite it for Slick 3 when I find the time.)

 As I wanted to get started with Slick, I faced a problem every Slick padawan faces: the almost complete lack of resources.
 There's a rather confusing Activator tutorial, [some docs](http://slick.typesafe.com/doc/2.1.0/), the generated [ScalaDoc](http://slick.typesafe.com/doc/2.1.0/api/#package), and [Adam Mackler's Learning Slick](https://mackler.org/LearningSlick2/).
 But that's it.
 And I found neither of those to be particulary easy to read.